infotroph/cv/ckblack-cv.md

 ## Service

-Officer for Plant Biology Association of Graduate Students (PBAGS), University of Illinois:
+Officer for Plant Biology Association of Graduate Students (PBAGS), University of Illinois: Chair 2014-2015, Graduate Affairs committee, 2013-2014, Colloquium coordinator 2012-2013.

-* Chair, 2014-2015.
-* Graduate Affairs committee, 2013-2014.
-* Colloquium coordinator, 2012-2013.

 Bio-Outreach program, University of Illinois.
 2010.

-Manuscripts reviewed for:

-* Annals of Botany
-* Biology and Fertility of Soils
-* Ecologia
-* Ecosphere
-* Journal of Experimental Botany
-* Plant and Soil
-* Plant Physiology
-* PLOS ONE
-* Scientific Reports
+Manuscripts reviewed for Annals of Botany, Biology and Fertility of Soils, Ecologia, Ecosphere, Journal of Experimental Botany, Plant and Soil, Plant Physiology, PLOS ONE, Scientific Reports.

 ## Selected Professional Experience